databricks/spark-sql-perf/README.md

 you will need.
 The fork includes changes to generate TPCDS data to stdout, so that this library can pipe them directly to Spark, without intermediate files.
 Therefore, this library will not work with the vanilla TPCDS kit.

+TPCDS kit needs to be installed on all cluster executor nodes under the same path!

 It can be found [here](https://github.com/databricks/tpcds-kit).

 ```